 Our work was restricted to the procedures set out above and was not directed to the discovery of errors or misstatements which we consider to be immaterial.
 The procedures we performed did not constitute an audit or a review of any kind.
-Had we performed additional procedures or had we performed an audit or review of the payables due towards employees and/or tax authorities and/or payables that refer to transfer and loan activities other matters might have come to our attention that would have been reported to you.
-This report relates only to the payables due towards employees, tax authorities and payables due regarding transfer and loan activities and payables due regarding transfer and loan activities and we perform the licence applicant, taken as a whole.
+Had we performed additional procedures, or had we performed an audit or review of the payables due towards employees and/or tax authorities and/or payable that refer to transfer and loan activities other matters might have come to our attention that would have been reported to you.
+This report relates only to the payables due towards employees, tax authorities and payables due regarding transfer and loan activities and does not extend to any financial statements of the licence applicant, taken as a whole.